agility-game/dokploy/300/800/README.md

 Click the **Create** button.

-*NOTE*: You may have to click outside of the dialogue to come back to the main page.
+*NOTE*: You may have to click outside of the dialogue or the X in the right top corner to come back to the main page.

 Our new Docker Compose service is listed as ```Frontend```.